Can your business benefit from a part-time CISO?

 This is just one example of tasks that would normally be the responsibility of a CISO.
 The technology department may continue working with older versions of equipment and software because they may not have the budget to replace these.
 However, a CISO’s responsibility is not only to identify risks but also to escalate them to senior management and the Board and to secure funding to mitigate and remediate risks.

-What can a part-time CISO do for you?
+What can a part-time CISO or a VCISO do for you?

 Among other things, a part-time or virtual CISO will be responsible for: